eclipse-sumo/sumo/docs/web/docs/Netedit/neteditPopupFunctions.md

 ![](../images/neteditSplit2.png)
 New edges are connected by a new junction

-- *Split edge in both directions here*: Is similar to *Split edge here*, but generate splitted edges in both directions.
+### Split edge in both directions here

+Is similar to *Split edge here*, but generate splitted edges in both directions.

+!!! note
+    Can also be accomplished by SHIFT+LCLICK in [create edge mode](editModesNetwork.md#create_edges)

+### Reverse edge

-- *Reverse edge*: Reverse the direction of an edge.
+Reverse the direction of an edge.
 If the ID of the start and end junctions of edge are respectively A and B, after this operation start and end junction will be B and A.

+### Add reverse direction

-- *Add reverse direction*: If don't exist, add a revere edge between two junctions
+If it doesn't exist, add a reverse edge between two junctions of the clicked edge that has the same (reversed) geometry as the original

 ![](../images/neteditReversedirection1.png)
 In this case, a direction from right to left will be created